lizhengwei1992/Fast_Portrait_Segmentation/README.md

 # Fast_Portrait_Segmentation
 Fast (aimed to "real time") Portrait Segmentation at mobile phone

 This project is not normal semantic segmentation but focus on **real-time protrait segmentation**, I hope to find a effcient network which can run on **mobile phone**.
+Currently, successfull application of person body/protrait segmentation can be find in APP like **SNOW**&**B612**, whose technology is proposed by a Korea company [Nalbi](https://www.nalbi.ai/).
 All the experimentals works with **pytorch**.

-# models
+# Models

 - ## [mobilenet_dilate_unet](https://github.com/lizhengwei1992/Fast_Portrait_Segmentation/blob/master/models/mv2_dilate_unet.py)<sup>[1][2][7][9]</sup>